On-Campus Summer Institute

 You only need spending money for toiletries, snacks and an occasional outing.
 Conservative spenders are encouraged to bring around $50 to cover extras, although this amount is not required.

 The Campus Store will be open Monday through Friday from 10 am–3 pm.
 You can purchase school supplies, clothes, toiletries, and snacks.
-If you are going to buy gifts from the Campus Store, please do this during opening or closing weekend.

 Although there is not a prevalent threat, it is a best practice to not carry around a lot of cash and to secure valuables during the program.
 ATMs (cash dispensing only) are provided on campus in the Dining Commons, Student Union, and Administration Building (PLUS System, Cirrus Network, and most other major ATM networks).